 We use the intersection of privacy policies identified by both FKS and DSC (2,042 privacy policies) because it is more certain that they are generated by one of the APPGs.
+Based on our observations in Section~\ref{sec_diversification}, four APPGs (\#2, \#5, \#6, \#10) do not support permission declarations, in other words, $P_\text{recognised} = 0$ for every app identified to use those APPGs.
+In addition, we find that $P_\text{displayed} = 0$ for four of those apps, which means that none of the developers realised that the APPG they used did not cover the permissions they claimed.

 The results are shown in Table~\ref{tab_permission}.
-Based on our observations in Section~\ref{sec_diversification}, there are four APPGs (\#2, \#5, \#6, \#10) that do not support permission declarations, in other words, $P_\text{APPG recognised} = 0$ for every app identified to use those APPGs.
-In addition, we find that $P_\text{displayed} = 0$ for four those apps as well, which means none of the developers realised that the APPG they used did not cover the permissions they claimed.
-For \#1 and \#3, since they both can recognise all nine device permissions, their $RC$s are $EC$s respectively.

-There is a significant portion of missing dangerous permissions for all APPGs since all $EC$s are much smaller than 100\%.
-Second, compared to \#1's and \#3's consistency on $RC$s and $EC$s, for \#4, \#7, \#8, and \#9, their $RC$s are greatly smaller than $EC$s, This shows the importance of APPGs selection because inappropriate APPGs will not help developers include all claimed dangerous permissions in their privacy policy.
-Third, \#1 has the lowest $RC$, but it has high level user instruction; whereas \#4, \#7, and \#9 has the relatively high $RC$s, but low level of user instruction (See Table~\ref{tab_characterization}).
-This counter-intuitive result indicates that current user instructions are not helpful enough to guide developers to correctly select permissions.
-In addition, \#1 is the only UI-mode APPG, with the lowest $RC$ (15.6\%), and other comparable APPGs' whose $RC$ is over 50\% are all questionnaire-mode.
-This finding suggests that, compared to UI-mode, questionnaire-mode can better guide users to include more claimed device permissions.
+First, for \#1 and \#3, they both can recognise all nine device permissions involved in this study, so their $RC$s are equal to $EC$s.
+There is a significant portion of missing permission disclosure for all APPGs, since all $EC$s are much smaller than 100\%.
+The missing disclosure issue is not dependent on users' input, but on the design of APPGs that did not sufficiently accommodate the requirements.
+Second, compared to \#1's and \#3's consistency on $RC$s and $EC$s, for \#4, \#7, \#8, and \#9, their $EC$s are greatly smaller than $RC$s.
+The gap shows the importance of APPG selection, because inappropriate APPGs will hinder developers from including self-reported (claimed) permissions in their privacy policies.
+Third, \#1 has the lowest $RC$, but it has high level user instruction; whereas \#4, \#7, and \#9 has the relatively high $RC$s, but low level of user instruction.
+This counter-intuitive result indicates that current user instructions are not helpful enough to guide developers to correctly include permissions in the generated policies.
+In addition, \#1 is the only UI-mode APPG, with the lowest $RC$ (15.6\%), and other comparable APPGs, whose $RC$ is over 50\% are all questionnaire-mode.
+This observation indicates that UI mode APPGs may be more challenging to be properly used by users.